 by overwriting the pointer to the object with

 Bad versions of packages in the context of minimal version selection

 Recently, both Sam Boyer and Matt Farina have made the point that Go's proposed package versioning lacks an explicit way for packages to declare known version incompatibilities with other packages.
 Suppose that you have a package A and it uses package X, initially at v1.5.0.
-The package X people release v1.6.0, which is fine, and then v1.7.0, they introduce an API behavior change that is incompatible with how your package uses the API (Matt Farina's post has a real world example of this).
+The package X people release v1.6.0, which is fine, and then v1.7.0, where they introduce an API behavior change that is incompatible with how your package uses the API (Matt Farina's post has a real world example of this).
 By the strict rules of semantic versioning this is a no-no, but in real life it happens for all sorts of reasons.
 People would like the ability to have their own package say 'I'm not compatible with v1.7.0 (and later versions)', which Russ Cox's proposal doesn't provide.

 The first thing to note is that in a minimal version selection environment, this incompatibility doesn't even come up as long as you're only building the package or something using the package that has no other direct or indirect dependencies on package X. If you're only using package A, package A says it wants X@v1.5.0 and that's what MVS picks.
 MVS will never advance to the incompatible version v1.7.0 on its own; it must be forced to do so.
 Even if you're also using package B and B requires X@v1.6.0, you're still okay; MVS will advance the version of X but only to v1.6.0, the new minimal version.